OSGeo/gdal/gdal/doc/source/sponsors/index.rst

 If your organization benefits from GDAL we recommend joining the group of sponsors above to "pay it forward" and ensure the project has the resources to stay healthy and grow.
-To learn about the benefits of becoming a sponsor at various levels start with the
+To learn about the benefits of becoming a sponsor at various levels start with the `Sustainable GDAL Sponsorship Prospectus`_.
-:ref:`Sustainable GDAL Sponsorship Prospectus <sponsoring-prospectus>`.
-If you are interested, need help convincing your key decision-makers, or have any questions, don't hesitate to contact gdal-<tbd>@osgeo.org.
+If you are interested, need help convincing your key decision-makers, or have any questions, don't hesitate to contact gdal-sponsors@osgeo.org.

 Related resources
 -----------------

-- :ref:`Sustainable GDAL Sponsorship Prospectus <sponsoring-prospectus>`.
+- `Sustainable GDAL Sponsorship Prospectus`_.
 - :ref:`Sponsoring frequently asked questions (FAQ) <sponsoring-faq>`.

+.. _Sustainable GDAL Sponsorship Prospectus: https://gdal.org/sponsors/Sustainable%20GDAL%20Sponsorship%20Prospectus.pdf

 ..
     Developer comment: make html includes a hack to hide the table from